Build Full-Text Search for Scanned Documents with JavaScript OCR and FlexSearch

 Highlights

-Export and Import of Index
+Step 4: Export and Import the Search Index for Persistence

 We can export the index to persistent storage for future usage.